 Honoring Mary Tyler Moore

-Meet Minneapolis is mourning the passing of Mary Tyler Moore, whose 1970s sitcom put Minneapolis on the map in the now-classic Mary Tyler Moore Show.
+Meet Minneapolis recognizes the impact Mary Tyler Moore had on the city and her the loss in 2017 was felt by the entire community.
+Her 1970s sitcom put Minneapolis on the map in the now-classic Mary Tyler Moore Show.
 During her long and successful career, she starred in more than 50 television shows and 15 films, winning six Emmys, a Tony Award and an Academy Award nomination.

 “Mary Tyler Moore played the most famous TV resident Minneapolis has ever had,” said Meet Minneapolis President and CEO Melvin Tennant.
 “Mary Richards was a character so many people looked up to for her independence, her humor and her spirit.
 To have her associated with our city has been an honor over the years."

-Get a quintessential Minneapolis experience at these five iconic Mary Tyler Moore Show locations.
+Get a quintessential Minneapolis experience at these four iconic Mary Tyler Moore Show locations:

 Links to celebrate Mary Tyler Moore's legacy in Minneapolis